-At Babson College in Wellesley MA since 1982, Cohen is Distinguished Professorship in Global Leadership, now in residence at the San Francisco campus.
-He recently served two years as the interim dean of the graduate school, and previously completed seven years as vice president of academic affairs and dean of faculty.
+At Babson College in Wellesley MA since 1982, Cohen is Distinguished Professor in Global Leadership, now in residence at the San Francisco campus.
+He has served two years as the interim dean of the graduate school, and previously completed seven years as vice president of academic affairs and dean of faculty.
 His career has been devoted to increasing the leadership and management skills of practicing and aspiring managers, and building innovative academic organizations.
 A consultant on organizational change and leadership for companies as large as GE, IBM and Lafarge, and as entrepreneurial as Access Technology and Menon and Menon Diesel Engines, he helped found the Indian Institute of Management in Ahmedabad, and has also lived/worked in the Philippines, England and Holland, and consulted in China, Brazil, Venezuela, Ireland, Switzerland, Germany, Austria, Singapore, and Dubai.
 At the University of New Hampshire, he was the J.R.
 Carter Professor of Management and helped build the Whittemore School of Business and Economics.
 Throughout his career he has directed and taught in executive development programs for thousands of managers.

 Dr. Cohen is coauthor of numerous books widely used by managers: best seller Managing for Excellence, the award-winning Alternative Work Arrangements; Power Up: Transforming Organizations through Shared Leadership; Influence without Authority; Influencing Up; and he edited The Portable MBA in Management.
 His latest is Entrepreneurship in Every Generation: How Successful Family Businesses Develop Their Next Leaders .